vaquarkhan/microservices-recipes-a-free-gitbook/AUTHOR.md

 ORCID: [0009-0008-3592-4162](https://orcid.org/0009-0008-3592-4162)

-## How this book grew, 2017 to 2026
+## How this book grew, 2019 to 2026

-I started this book in 2017 because the same failure kept showing up in the field.
+I put this work on GitHub in January 2019 because the same failure kept showing up in the field.
 A team split a working system, called the result modern, and then paid for a distributed monolith: lock-step deploys, a shared database, and a request path that died because every hop could time out.
-Version 1.0 was eight chapters.
+Version 1.0 is that public start: a free gitbook of notes and recipes under this title.
 SOA versus services.
 Domain language.
 Data.
 Communication.
 Deploy.
 Observe.
 Secure.
 Test.
 The argument was already there, even if I did not yet have a score for it: a boundary is worth deploying separately only when it earns its cost.

 I did not treat 1.0 as finished.
-The public edition stayed rooted in that 2017 guide while the work around it changed.
+The public notes stayed under this title while the work around them changed.
+GitHub is the record: the repository was created on 10 January 2019; the numbered Field Guide chapters and covers arrived with Version 2 in 2026.

-**2018–2019.** Cases from implementations that held.
-Anti-patterns from ones that did not.
-Tool notes as containers and cloud practice moved.

-**2020–2021.** Remote teams and cloud-first delivery.
-Resilience for systems that had to stay up while the people who ran them were no longer in one room.

-**2022–2023.** Kubernetes as the default runtime.
-Service mesh as it actually shipped.
-Observability as OpenTelemetry became the common language.
+**2019.** Repository created 10 January 2019.
+Notes, patterns, anti-patterns, and tool links.

+**2021.** Further README updates on GitHub.

 **2024–2025.** This is when the research happened.
 By then the book had the concepts.
 Distributed monolith, granularity, Conway, sagas.
 What the field still did not have was a *formula*.
 You could describe a distributed monolith after you had lived through one.
 You could not score a boundary and say, with a number, that it was one.
 Coupling, cohesion, and Conway were prior work.
 They were not a diagnostic.
 I spent those two years on original research: what would have to be true for a boundary to earn a remote hop, and how you would know.